 【The Trail to Great Britain (Singapore)】

 The “Madras,” which accommodated 250 people, was a steam passenger ship with all the necessary facilities such as thirty guest rooms, dining rooms, bathrooms and so on.
-Saneyuki Takarabe told the following anecdote: “Tomoatsu Godai washed his face using water from the toilet, mistaking a Western toilet made of pottery with water running for a washbasin because he had never seen such a beautiful toilet.”
+Saneyuki Takarabe told the following anecdote: “Tomoatsu Godai washed his face using water from the toilet bowl, mistaking a Western toilet made of pottery with water running for a washbasin because he had never seen such a beautiful toilet.”
 On the morning of May 5, 1865, they reached Singapore and tried pineapples for the first time in their lives.
 Junzo Matsumura recorded his experience as follows: “The taste of the fruit is like a Japanese peach and the shape of it is long-round.
 The peel looks like a pine cone in yellow but the inside it is white.
 We can write it like “松笠果物” in Chinese characters, which means pine cone fruit.”
 On leaving Singapore on the following day, approximately twenty Dutch people got on board.
 Junzo Matsumura was shocked to see a Dutch family kissing each other, being reluctant to part from their family members.
-Matsumura said; “The husband kissed his wife on the lips and left.
-It was so painful to see them part.
+Matsumura said; “The husband kissed his wife on her lips and left.
+I felt shame and embarraced watching them doing that in front of people.
 It seemed difficult for them to be separated from each other after one kiss, so they kissed again and again.
 They didn’t seem to mind other people being around them even though hundreds of people were there to see the ship off.
 The parents did the same to their children.
 I was so surprised because I had never seen such a scene.
 I hear it is the best manners to act like that to express their sad feelings when they part from their beloved ones.”
 They embarked for Penang, the next port of call, in the evening.

 When he embarked for Great Britain, he was ometsuke (inspector general).
 He held the rank of isshomochi within the Satsuma clan (isshomochi were high ranking retainers who had large private estates).
 He was 32 years old and a feudal lord of Okuchi in Isa-gun, Satsuma.
 He was known as Chuzo Niro in later days of his life.